SLFA president Isha Johansen seeks re-election

 Johansen is the only female football president in Africa and one of only two females to have ever held the role as president of a football association.

-"it will spark up more conspiracy theories and even actions," she told CNN Sport's Alex Thomas.
+"It will spark up more conspiracy theories and even actions," she told CNN Sport's Alex Thomas.

 "Knowing the environment as I know it now, and the kind of environments I've been trying to work under and rise above, anything is possible.